erinknapp/resu_me/README.md

-#  < Resu_me <
+# < Resu_Me <

 ## The MERN Application to Automate Creating Your Resume

 ## Technologies Used

 -   MongoDB
 -   Mongoose
 -   Express
 -   React
 -   Node.js
 -   Bootstrap CSS